-As part of the corporate governance review for 2019/20 members of the ELT have provided formal assurance in respect of their role and responsibilities, by their responses to the Governance Assurance Statement (GAS) questionnaires.
+As part of the corporate governance review for 2020/21 members of the ELT, including the Chief Executive, have provided formal assurance in respect of their role and responsibilities, by each of them completing a Governance Assurance Statement (GAS).
+The GAS is based upon the seven principles of Corporate Governance laid out in the CIPFA/SOLACE Framework: Delivering Good Governance in Local Government (2016 Edition) referred to in Section 3 above.